History of Sex in Cinema:

 Max with Nancy

-In the most unforgettable sequence of Dr. No (1962), James Bond (Sean Connery) awakened to the sound of a girl's voice singing "Underneath the Mango Tree."
-On the Crab Key beach rising Venus-like from the water with giant seashells that she was poaching, Bond had his first view of Honey Ryder, an innocent, carefree, voluptuous native island girl/diver wearing a sexy, white bikini and hunting knife at her waist.
+In the film's most unforgettable sequence of Dr. No (1962), Bond awakened to the sound of a girl's voice singing "Underneath the Mango Tree."
+And then on the Crab Key beach rising Venus-like from the water with giant seashells that she was poaching, Bond had his first view of Honey Ryder (Ursula Andress), an innocent, carefree, voluptuous island girl/diver wearing a sexy, white bikini and hunting knife at her waist.

-This screen version of the 1959 Broadway musical play (starring Ethel Merman) by Warners, with a Jule Styne-Stephen Sondheim score, was suggested by the lives of American ecdysiast-actress Gypsy Rose Lee (Natalie Wood), her sister June Hovick (Suzanne Cupito/Morgan Brittany as younger 'Baby' June, and Ann Jillian as older 'Dainty' June), and their bullying and domineering mother known as Mama Rose (Rosalind Russell, singing voice of Lisa Kirk) who pushed Gypsy into show business.
+This screen version of the 1959 Broadway musical play (starring Ethel Merman) by Warners, with a Jule Styne-Stephen Sondheim score, was suggested by the lives of:

 One of the memorable numbers was the wild You Gotta Have A Gimmick performed by a trio of Minsky's burlesque house strippers (Roxanne Arlen, Betty Bruce and Faith Dane) to Louise Hovick - aka Gypsy Rose Lee - on how to be an innovative stripper.